-This recipe has become the star of my personal file of “simple but elegant” recipes when I want something a little more upscale than scrambled eggs.
-One of the best things about a frittata is that you can fill it with anything you like.
+This recipe has become the star of my personal file of “simple but elegant” breakfast dishes when I want something a little more upscale than scrambled eggs.
+First thing to know: a cast iron skillet is essential for this.
+I have several in different sizes!
+Also, one of the best things about a frittata is that you can fill it with almost anything you like.
 A few weeks ago I made one with chopped crispy bacon and fresh tomatoes.
-Next time I’m thinking of swapping out the Monterey Jack for mild cheddar and adding in cooked, diced new potatoes.
-Frittatas don’t take long to cook, so your fillings should be precooked beforehand.
-This reheats beautifully — 30 seconds in the microwave or a few minutes in a low oven will do the trick. — L. Weal
+I’m thinking of swapping out the Monterey Jack for mild cheddar and adding in cooked, diced new potatoes next time.
+Frittatas don’t take long to cook so your fillings must be precooked beforehand.

 1/4 cup heavy cream